Best Places to Buy Property in Kenya as a Foreigner in 2026

 SHARE THIS ARTICLE

-Looking for the best places to buy property in Kenya as a foreigner?
-Kenya has many great options depending on what you want, from busy cities to calm coastal towns.
+Kenya has many great options to buy property in Kenya as a foreigner depending on what you want, from busy cities to calm coastal towns.
 The top places recommended by our experts include Nairobi, Diani, Naivasha, Nakuru, Kisumu, Eldoret, and growing satellite towns like Syokimau, Kitengela and Tigoni.

 These areas are popular because they are safe, developed, and have good internet access, private hospitals, and various transport options.
 This guide explains why these are the best places to buy property in Kenya as a foreigner and what to know before you invest.